GINK03/gink03.github.io/_posts/learning/2021-04-10-google-analyst.md

    - A single, quantifiable type of data that is used for measurement
  - `Metric goal`
    - A measurable goal set by a company and evaluated using metrics
+ - `Measurable question`
+   - A question whose answers can be quantified and assessed

+## O
+ - `Observation`
+   - The attributes that describe a piece of data contained in a row of a table
+ - `Ordinal data`
+   - Qualitative data with a set order or scale
+ - `Ownership`
+   - The aspect of data ethics that presumes individuals own the raw data they provide and have primary control over its usage, processing, and sharing

 ## P
  - `Problem domain`
    - The area of analysis that encompasses every activity affecting or affected by a problem
+ - `Problem types`
+   - The various problems that data analysts encounter, including categorizing things, discovering connections, finding patterns, identifying themes, making predictions, and spotting something unusual

 ## Q
  - `Query language`